The 25 Most Common Religious Fallacies

 25. Burden of Proof Reversal

-The responsibility to justify a claim lies with the claimant.
-Reversing the burden avoids evidence rather than providing it.
-It is a rhetorical evasion, not an argument.
+Why it fails: the responsibility to justify a claim always lies with the person making the claim.
+Reversing the burden onto the doubter avoids providing evidence rather than actually providing any.
+It is a rhetorical evasion rather than an argument, and the same trick would equally demand that you disprove every undetectable thing anyone might ever assert.

 Conclusion